ManuNeuro/EmmanuelCalvet/_posts/2024-04-01-whiepaper-p3.md

 ## Refreshing Our Goal

-To refresh our memories kindly, our goal was to design a function $F$ that could establish a deterministic input/output relationship for creating a $public \_ key$ from a given $private \_ key$:
+To refresh our memories kindly, our goal was to design a function $F$ that could establish a deterministic input/output relationship for creating a *public_key* from a given *private_key*:

 $$public\_key = F(private\_key)$$